jcmunav63/my-ror-blog/README.md

 ## 📖 About project - My Ruby on Rails Blog App <a name="about-project"></a>

 The My Ruby on Rails (RoR) Blog App is a complete Blog project including a PostgreSQL database connection, user authentication, CRUD operations, user validation, testing and API usage.
-Nineth part: Adding Devise gem for user authentication.
+Tenth part: Implementing authorization rule for deleting posts and comments, by using the CanCanCan gem.

 ## 🛠 Built With <a name="built-with"></a>